Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 3. Some additinal features were developed based on this bundle
 >http://wikirouge.net/nowiki/mediawiki/WYSIWYG

-4. Additional features and modifications where applied on top of abowe bundles
+4. Additional features, modifications and fixes where applied on top of bundles abowe.

 ========================